meadsteve/british_food_generator/README.md

 Written after a conversation at work made me realise that traditional british food names are a little bit strange.
 Code quality is a bit questionable but the core components are detailed below.
 Contributions are very welcome.

-Powerd by fastapi and hosted on heroku
+Powered by fastapi and hosted on heroku

 ## Name generation
 Randomly selects from a few key words and combines with joining words.